jwilner/macos-dotfiles/README.md

 At this point you should probably switch to `kitty` from whatever terminal you were using before.

+### follow up: change system shell

+Use the modern version of bash that was just installed: `chsh -s /usr/local/bin/bash`.

 ### follow up: gitconfig overrides

 Set up a specific work email for git.